 Al Areen Wildlife Park and Reserve

-One of the must-see in Bahrain is the Al Areen Wildlife Park & Reserve.
+One of the must-see Bahrain tourist attractions is the Al Areen Wildlife Park & Reserve.
 Located in Sakhir, this wildlife park has been open for over 30 years.

 Tickets per person costs BD 1 (2.65 USD), however, kids not more than 2 years old is free.